Dahirali3823/Discord-Sentiment-Analysis/README.md

 The raw data contained various noise elements, such as:

 - URLs
-- Emojis, mentions of othe rusers
+- Emojis, mentions of other users
 - Non-alphabetic characters

 To clean the data, I: